Evaluating the Practical Effectiveness of LLM-Driven Index Tuning on Microsoft SQL Server: Introduction

-The advent of large language model (LLM) offers new potential solutions to index tuning.
-Its effectiveness has been demonstrated in other database performance tuning tasks, such as query rewrite~\cite{DBLP:conf/cidr/NarasayyaC26,ma-etal-2023-query,ye-etal-2023-enhancing,dharwada2025query,liu2024genrewrite,llmr2} and query optimization~\cite{abs-2411-02862,DBLP:journals/pacmmod/TanZLYPCMZR25,yao2025query}, suggesting that it can capture and apply useful domain knowledge without explicit cost models.
-In this context, several recent studies have taken initial steps toward applying LLM to index tuning~\cite{GiannakourisT25,LLMIdxAdvis,MAAdvisor}, exploring different task formulations and prompt designs, and reporting promising early results.
-However, these studies primarily evaluated LLM on open benchmarks that are likely included in LLM's training data.
-As a result, their findings may not reflect the effectiveness of LLM when applied to real-world enterprise workloads, particularly those involving complex query structures such as views or common table expressions (CTEs), or databases with a large number of manually created indexes --- characteristics that open benchmarks typically lack.
-Moreover, the additional benefits of LLM compared to a commercial index tuner, such as Microsoft SQL Server Database Tuning Advisor (DTA)~\cite{dta}, remain unclear, as the evaluations in previous work were limited to PostgreSQL and comparison with simplified baselines.
+Large language models (LLMs) offer an alternative approach to index tuning.
+LLMs have shown promise in other database performance tuning tasks, such as query rewriting~\cite{DBLP:conf/cidr/NarasayyaC26,ma-etal-2023-query,ye-etal-2023-enhancing,dharwada2025query,liu2024genrewrite,llmr2} and query optimization~\cite{abs-2411-02862,DBLP:journals/pacmmod/TanZLYPCMZR25,yao2025query}, suggesting that it can capture and apply useful domain knowledge without explicit cost models.
+Several recent studies have taken initial steps toward the application of LLMs to index tuning~\cite{GiannakourisT25,LLMIdxAdvis,MAAdvisor}, exploring different task formulations and prompt designs, and reporting promising early results.
+However, these studies primarily evaluated LLMs on open benchmarks that are likely included in LLM's training data.
+As a result, the effectiveness of LLMs when applied to real-world enterprise workloads is not well understood, particularly those involving complex queries with views, common table expressions (CTEs), nested sub-queries, etc. or databases with a large number of manually created indexes --- characteristics that open benchmarks typically lack.
+Moreover, the benefits of LLMs compared to a state-of-the-art commercial index tuner, such as Microsoft SQL Server Database Tuning Advisor (DTA)~\cite{dta}, remain unclear, as the evaluations in previous work were limited to PostgreSQL and comparison with simplified baselines.